Bernard Knight: Military service

-Medical career
+Medical and legal career

 Having graduated in 1954, Knight became a pre-registration house officer.
 He undertook one six-month job in medicine and one in surgery.
 He was then a Senior House Officer specialising in pathology from 1955 to 1956.
 He served in the British Army as a medical officer specialising in pathology from 1956 to 1959.

 Upon returning to the United Kingdom and leaving the army, he began lecturing.
 From 1959 to 1962, he was a lecturer in forensic medicine at the University of London.
-He was a senior lecturer at the University of Newcastle from 1965 to 1968.
+He was a senior lecturer at the University of Newcastle from 1965 to 1968, during which time he also became a barrister.
 He then returned to his alma mater, the University of Wales, as a senior lecturer.
 He was promoted to reader in 1976 and to Professor of Forensic Pathology in 1980.
 He retired in 1996 becoming Emeritus Professor of the university.

 He served as a Home Office pathologist from 1965 to 1996.
 In his thirty-one years in that role, he conducted over 25,000 autopsies.
 He was involved in a number of high-profile cases, including that of the serial killers Fred and Rosemary West, and the first use of DNA to confirm the identity of a body, that of Karen Price in 1989.